naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This directive is used to specify a file in which a pre-processed, pre-cached copy of <a href="configobject.html">object definitions</a> should be stored.
-Experienced Nagios administrators might remember this once drastically improving startup time in large/complex Nagios installation - alas, as the Naemon startup has been heavily optimized since, the benefits of employing tricks such as this one is these days rarely important.
-Read more information on how to speed up start times <a href="faststartup.html">here</a>.</p>
+This directive is used to specify a file in which a pre-processed, pre-cached copy of <a href="configobject.html">object definitions</a> should be stored.
+Experienced Naemon administrators might remember this once drastically improving startup time in large/complex Naemon installation - alas, as the Naemon startup has been heavily optimized since, the benefits of employing tricks such as this one is these days rarely important.

+Read more information on how to speed up start times <a href="faststartup.html">here</a>.

 <a name="resource_file"></a>
 #### Resource File